mauricerenck/kirby-podcast/README.md

 This plugin also analyzes your mp3-files and automaticly adds time- and size-information to the feed.

 ## Installation
-1. Place the plugin-folder to `/site/plugins`
+1. Go to the plugin-folder `/site/plugins`
+2. get the plugin using
+    - Git: `git submodule add git@github.com:mauricerenck/kirby-podcast.git podcast`
+    - Download: Download it from GitHub, unzip to plugin-folder, make sure to name the directory `podcast`
-2. In your content-directory create a new directory without a leading number (for example `podcast`) to make the feed available under that URL.
+3. In your content-directory create a new directory without a leading number (for example `podcast`) to make the feed available under that URL.
-3. Copy the `podcastfeed.sample.md` to that directory and rename it to `podcastfeed.md`
+4. Copy the `podcastfeed.sample.md` to that directory and rename it to `podcastfeed.md`
-4. Copy the file `podcastfeed.sample.template.php` to your templates-directory in `/site/templates`
+5. Copy the file `podcastfeed.sample.template.php` to your templates-directory in `/site/templates`

+## Configuration

+### Setting your post-basedir
+The plugins needs to know, where your episodes are located.
+By default it will look into `content/episodes`.
+You can change that location by setting `c::set('podcast.basedir', 'YOUREPISODE_DIR_IN_CONTENT');` in your `config.php`

+### Enable GetID3 for duration detection
+You can use the GetID3-lib to let the plugin determine the length of your audio files.
+By default this is deactivated, you can enable this feature by setting `c::set('podcast.useID3', true);` in your `config.php`.

+Next you need to get the GetID3-Lib.
+Go into the pluginfolder in your terminal (`sites/plugins/podcast/`) and just type in: `git submodule update --init`.
+This will automaticly fetch the GetID3-Lib and you're ready to use it.

 ## How to use it?
 ### Setting up basic feed information